 Both waxbills and mannikins generally travel in small flocks.
 This waxbill was the only one I saw clearly, but I saw others flitting about and could hear them in the vicinity.
 The odd thing about the mannikin was that it was the only one I saw or heard.
 Also, as the sun went down, I went outside to see if I could get better shots from a different angle.
 This bird did not seem bothered by my presence.
 Normally, mannikins would disappear at my appearance (I don’t take it personally!).
 I suspect this one was a juvenile that was, hopefully temporarily, separated from the flock and hadn’t learned about the many dangers facing it.

-Also posted in response to Becky’s July Squares challenge theme of ‘Trees.’
+Also posted in response to this month’s Becky’s Squares challenge theme of ‘Odd.’
 See more responses here.

 I saw this female Sonoran Carpenter Bee (Xylocopa sonorina) in an Agave Attenuata and at first thought she was dead.
 But when I went out to look, she moved a bit, then burrowed deeper into the plants and disappeared from sight.
 I saw her three days in a row on the same plant and then she must have moved on.
 I’m not sure exactly what she was doing there.
 She didn’t appear to be collecting pollen but might have been doing so, albeit very slowly!